Kapiainen/Lauhdutin/Readme.md

 - Bangs are now edited via Notepad.
 - Major GUI overhaul and optimizations.
 - Added option for having the skin adjust its position on the z-axis automatically when inputting text to filter games.
+- Fixed a bug that could cause the Python backend to raise an exception when generating the final list of games.

 **Version 2.6.0 - 2017/03/15:**
 - Added fuzzy search.